norcams/iaas/README.rst

 and delivering all parts of a complete, Openstack-based production-quality infrastructure.
 This repository is our project handbook.

-Infrastructure as code and 'automation first' are the main driving forces along with a general need for faster and more efficient delivery of standardized, self-provisioned services among IT-departments in the norwegian academic sector.
+Infrastructure as code and 'automation first' are the main technical driving forces along with a general need for faster and more efficient delivery of standardized, self-provisioned services among IT-departments in the norwegian academic sector.